AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-07-03-sass-multiple-transitions-mixin.md

 ---
 title: Sass Multiple Transitions Mixin
-description: A Sass mixin for easily defining multiple CSS transitions.
+description: Tired of repeating the CSS transition property by hand?
+Use this Sass mixin to easily define multiple CSS transitions in one go.
 keywords: [sass multiple transitions mixin]
+tags: [dev, frontend, scss, css]
 ---

 Way back when I moved my site from plain HTML and CSS to Jekyll, I wanted to take full advantage of Sass and its powerful support for mixins.
 And one particularly repetitive line of code in my CSS went something like this: